sakeermr/CTLA4-ERY24-Binding-Site-Analysis/README.md

 4. Stamper, C. C. et al. *Crystal structure of the B7-1/CTLA-4 complex.* PDB 1I8L.

 ---

+## Author and citation

+**Author:** M. R. Sakeer

+Work carried out as a computational structural-biology study predicting the ERY2-4 binding site on CTLA-4 by restraint-guided and blind molecular docking.

+If referring to this work, please cite as:

 > M. R. Sakeer. *Prediction of the ERY2-4 Peptide Binding Site on CTLA-4 by Restraint-Guided and Blind Molecular Docking.* GitHub repository, 2026.